 Back & buttock lesions

-The photograph on the left (after one month’s treatment with wheatgrass extract) shows thick plaque, heavy scale formation and rough, thickened edges around lesions.
-By this stage, the patient’s itch had significantly improved, and only required occasional topical steroid application.
+On the left (one month’s wheatgrass extract) shows thick plaque, heavy scale formation and rough, thickened edges around lesions.
+The patient’s itch had also improved significantly requiring topical steroids only occasionally.

 Dr. Chris Reynolds.